 More than anything I’m a summer’s child.
 Having been born in summer might have something to do with it, or the fact that summer has always been – and still is – the most joyful period of the year for me.
 But alas, all things come to an end.
 The good ones seem to end even faster and all of a sudden I can feel the days are starting to change.
 I can feel the longer shadows and chiller nights of late August, then September.
-I can feel the sun rays getting weaker with every passing day and before long autumn has arrived, making piles of dry leaves at the doorstep.
+I can feel the sun rays getting weaker with every passing day and before long, autumn has arrived making piles of dry leaves at the doorstep.

 Autumn comes with it’s own earthy flavours.
 Summer berries make place for warm apple pies, refreshing salads are replaced with pumpkin soups, chestnuts and mushrooms.
-And as much as you will agree there is nothing better than a piece of warm apple pie with a cup of coffee and a good book on a dreary autumn evening, there are desserts we forget, leaving them behind together with those short warm months.
+As much as you will agree that there is nothing better than a piece of warm apple pie with a cup of coffee and a good book on a dreary autumn evening, there are desserts we forget, leaving them behind together with those short warm months.

 Chocolate pavlova with chantilly, poached pears and chocolate tonka sauce